cutePanda123/Michigan-Graduate-Consulting-Club-Website/README.md

 # Michigan-Graduate-Consulting-Club-Website

-Build a websit for michigan graduate consulting club.
+Build a static website for Michigan graduate consulting club.